UF Health Psychology – Springhill

 Hours of Operation

-At UF Health Psychology, treatment options are aimed at helping children and adolescents with behavioral and mood disorders.
+At UF Health Psychology, treatment options are aimed at helping children, adolescents and adults with behavioral and mood disorders.
 Our team of experienced psychologists, therapists and nurse practitioners works together to formulate the best treatment plan for all patients.
-Unlike their colleagues at UF Health Child Psychiatry, the UF Health Psychology team members do not prescribe medication, provide medical management or crisis intervention for emergency situations.
-Instead, they work together with the psychiatrist to provide comprehensive care that may include individual, group and family therapy, cognitive-behavioral therapy, dialectical behavioral therapy, exposure and response prevention and/or parent-child interaction therapy.
+Unlike their colleagues at UF Health Child Psychiatry, the UF Health Psychology team members do not prescribe medication or provide medical management or crisis intervention for emergency situations.
+Instead, they work together with the psychiatrist to provide comprehensive care that may include individual, group and family therapy, cognitive-behavioral therapy, dialectical behavioral therapy, exposure, response prevention and/or parent-child interaction therapy.

 Parent-child interaction therapy